Fig. 1.) A small “U” shaped incision is made around the earlobe.

-- There is generally little or no pain associated with the Mini Facelift, and many patients are able to return to work within 7 days and resume full activity in three weeks.
+- There is generally little or no pain associated with the Mini Facelift, and many patients are able to return to work within 7 days and resume full activity in 3 weeks.

-- It is much less invasive than a full facelift so there is less trauma and downtime.
+- It is much less invasive than a Full fFcelift so there is less trauma and downtime.

 Slight skin tightening offered by small incisions and barb sutures may not fully satisfy the patient.

 The Mini Facelift does not replace a Traditional Facelift, but it is a safe and viable alternative.

 Following the Mini Facelift you should expect some discomfort, minor swelling (of which the majority settles in 2-3 days) and bruising.